What is the difference between horizontal and vertical financial markup on prime contract change orders?

 Can I add both horizontal and vertical markup?

 Yes.
-You can add both horizontal and vertical markup on a prime contract.
+You can add both horizontal and vertical markup to a change order.

 Example